-Battlefield Park presents visitors with a memorial to the hundreds who fought and died for freedom.
+Battlefield Memorial Park presents visitors and locals alike with a memorial to the hundreds who fought and died for freedom.
 On October 9, 1779, more than 8,000 troops of three armies fought during the Revolutionary War Battle of Savannah.
-Battlefield Park commemorates the second bloodiest battle of the war, and marks where approximately 800 troops died or were wounded.
+Located in the Coastal Heritage Society’s Tricentinnial Park, Battlefield Memorial Park commemorates the second bloodiest battle of the war and marks where approximately 800 troops died or were wounded.

 The Battle of Savannah was fought for control of the city.
 There were roughly 2,500 British defenders who wanted to keep Savannah within the clutches of the crown.
 They faced down a determined Allied force of 5,500 French and American troops.
 Soldiers from Haiti, Germany, Scotland, Ireland, Sweden, and Poland took part in the fighting.
 When the smoke cleared the city remained in British hands.